WICG/turtledove/FLEDGE.md

 #### 1.3 Permission Delegation

 When a frame navigated to one domain calls joinAdInterestGroup() or leaveAdInterestGroup() for an interest group with a different owner, the browser will fetch the URL https://owner.domain/.well-known/interest-group/permissions/?origin=frame.origin, where `owner.domain` is domain that owns the interest group and `frame.origin` is the origin of the frame.
-The fetch is made without credentials, using the [Network Partition Key](https://fetch.spec.whatwg.org/#network-partition-keys) of the frame that invoked the method.
+The fetch uses the `omit` [credentials mode](https://fetch.spec.whatwg.org/#concept-request-credentials-mode), using the [Network Partition Key](https://fetch.spec.whatwg.org/#network-partition-keys) of the frame that invoked the method.
+To avoid leaking cross-origin data through the returned Promise unexpectedly, the fetch uses the `cors` [mode](https://fetch.spec.whatwg.org/#concept-request-mode).
 The fetched response should have a JSON MIME type and be of the format:

     ```
     { "joinAdInterestGroup": true/false,